crowdsecurity/crowdsec/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Please, start your issue with the impacted component name (cscli, crowdsec ..)
+Please, start your issue name (after `Bug`) with the component name impacted by this feature request and a small description of the Bug.
+Example: `Bug/cscli: issue with ....` and remove this line :)

 **Describe the bug**
 A clear and concise description of what the bug is.